 - Good reasons not to

-- When and how we can do it
+- When and how you can do it

 - Why do people ride on sidewalks?